pikkpoiss/tmxscripter/README.md

 ### Javascript API

+A few convenience methods have been added to the global scope.

+ * `addEventListener(name, callback)` Calls the `callback` function when an event with name `name` is fired.

 Most Tiled entities are wrapped for easier scripting.
 Methods available on wrapped objects are available at the [class documentation](https://godoc.org/github.com/kurrik/tmxscripter/tmxscripter).
 Following are some of the core classes and methods and their intended use.
 Consult the godoc for the most up-to-date information.

 A [Map](https://godoc.org/github.com/kurrik/tmxscripter/tmxscripter#ScriptableMap) represents an entire Tiled map.
  * `GetLayer(name)` Returns the layer matching the given name.
+ * `AddLayer(name)` Creates a new layer with the given name, initialized to 0s.

 A [Layer](https://godoc.org/github.com/kurrik/tmxscripter/tmxscripter#ScriptableLayer) represents a single layer.
   * `GetGrid()` Returns an object representing the 2D tile array.